exbotanical/vivisector/README.md

 ## <a name="docs"></a> Documentation

-Before we begin, here's a few quick notes that are rather *important*:
+Before we dive in, here's a couple of quick notes that are rather **important**:

 - `Vivisected` objects are COPIED by value, not reference
-- don't mutate state in callbacks - doing this will result in undefined behavior; that's what the `done` function is for
+- don't mutate state in callbacks - doing this will result in *undefined behavior*; that's what the `done` function is for
 - nested objects become their own proxies

   For example, in the following code